MediaComem/comem-archidep/ex/sftp-deployment.md

       change authentication parameters.
 ```

+This is a bug that exists with the latest versions of
+`mysql_secure_installation` and recent Ubuntu installations (since July 2022).
-If that happens, `mysql_secure_installation` will be stuck in a loop.
-Close your
+If you encounter this bug, `mysql_secure_installation` will be stuck in a loop.
-terminal window and **connect to your server again** in another terminal.
+**Close your terminal window** and **connect to your server again** in another
+terminal.

 Connect to the MySQL server: